magnusseptim/NexusLib/README.md

 # NexusLib
-Azure DB client whitch is used by me basicly to test new-learned features founded in Azure platform (for this moment strongly focused on CosmosDB)
+Azure DB client which is used by me basically to test new-learned features founded in Azure platform (for this moment strongly focused on CosmosDB)

 #TODO list:
 - [ ] Test base client functionalites